 The coefficients of the transfer function in Equation (14) are chosen as features for the subsequent network training.
 Here, feature extraction refers to identifying the salient features of data to facilitate its use in a subsequent analysis, in the current case, the novelty detection.
 That is, features are a set of variables derived from the original data set and they are supposed to capture the relevant information contained in the original data.
-Because of the underlying dependencies of K , K_i , J , and C on T , the a_1 , a_2 , b_1 , and b_2 parameters also become temperature dependent variables as shown in Figure 4.
-These coefficients can be often estimated by using time series analyses (Box et al., 1994) or system identification techniques (Ljung, 1999).
+Because of the underlying dependencies of K , K_i , J , and C on T , a_1 , a_2 , b_1 , and b_2 also become temperature dependent variables as shown in Figure 4.
+In actual applications, these coefficients should be estimated by using time series analyses (Box et al., 1994) or system identification techniques (Ljung, 1999).
+However, for simplicity, the coefficients for the numerical transfer function are used in this example.

 The superficial dimensionality of data, or the number of observations, is often much larger than the intrinsic dimensionality, or the number of independent variable causing the underlying variations in the observations.
-This condition is also true in the current example because four parameters (a_1 , a_2 , b_1 , b_2) are extracted and there is only one intrinsic variable (T) driving the changes of these four parameters.
-The auto-associative neural network should be able to capture these nonlinear/linear dependencies of the transfer function coefficients on the temperature.
+This is also true in the current example because four parameters (a_1, a_2, b_1, b_2) are extracted and there is only one intrinsic variable (T) driving the changes of these four parameters.
+The auto-associative neural network should be able to capture these nonlinear/linear dependencies of the transfer coefficients on the temperature.

-Figure 3: Temperature variation of K , K_i , J , C
+Figure 3: Temperature variation of K, K_i, J, C

-Figure 4: Temperature variation of a_1 , a_2 , b_1 , b_2
+Figure 4: Temperature variation of a_1, a_2, b_1, b_2